 - Michigan Chrome Plater Fume Suppressant Study: The Wastewater Workgroup partnered with the United States Environmental Protection Agency (EPA), Office of Research and Development (ORD), National Exposure Research Laboratory to answer the question of whether current PFOS "replacement" products being used at chrome plating facilities were contributing to elevated PFOS in discharges from those facilities.
 As part of this effort, EGLE sampled 11 chrome platers (effluent and fume suppressants) in July 2019.
 The Wastewater Workgroup will share results to assist industry with decisions on product use, clean up, and treatment.
 Read the report, "Targeted and Nontargeted Analysis of PFAS in Fume Suppressant Products at Chrome Plating Facilities".

-- Municipal Wastewater and Biosolids/Sludge Study: The Biosolids Workgroup contracted with a consulting firm, AECOM Technical Services, Inc. (AECOM), to conduct a study in the fall of 2018 of 42 municipal WWTPs to evaluate the presence of PFAS in influents, effluents, and associated residuals (sludge/biosolids) generated at the facilities.
-As part of this initiative, screening of 22 land application sites was conducted to further understanding of the potential impacts to the environment from land-applied biosolids.
-For this study, the WRD contracted with AECOM, to perform sampling at the WWTPs and land application field sites.
-Samples were analyzed for 24 PFAS compounds.
-Read a summary report that provides background and recent status updates of the IPP PFAS Initiative.
-A detailed report concerning this effort and the IPP PFAS Initiative is expected to be available by the summer of 2020.
+- Municipal Wastewater and Biosolids/Sludge Study: The Wastewater Workgroup along with the Land Application Workgroup contracted with consulting firm, AECOM Technical Services, Inc. (AECOM), to conduct a study in the fall of 2018 of 42 municipal WWTPs to evaluate the presence of PFAS in influents, effluents, and associated residuals (sludge/biosolids) generated at the facilities.
+As part of this initiative, screening of 29 land application sites was conducted to further understanding of the potential impacts to the environment from land-applied biosolids.
+Samples were analyzed for up to 28 PFAS compounds.
+For a summary of the study and initial findings of the IPP PFAS Initiative, see the Summary Report: PFAS in Municipal and Associated Residuals (Sludge/Biosolids).
+For the complete detailed report covering the IPP PFAS Initiative and the Statewide Study of 42 municipal WWTPs, see Evaluation of PFAS in Influent, Effluent, and Residuals of Wastewater Treatment Plants (WWTPs in Michigan.

 There is still a lot of work to be done on all fronts to control and identify sources and identify treatment/reduction strategies for all types of wastewater, including leachate from landfills.
 A better understanding of mass loading and potential breakdown of PFAS through various treatment processes at municipal WWTPs is important to aide municipalities and industries as they develop PFAS reduction strategies.